WHAT SOME DOCTORS LEARNED As a Result of COVID-19: When A Doctor Goes “Radio Silent” Patients Wonder Why and Leave the Practice.

 If you’ve planned appropriately, conducted enough analysis and have sufficient research that you can provide the level of service you envision for your medical practices future to ameliorate the risk, you’re ready to take the next step.

-In the book, The Marketing MD, I’ve spent a lot of time talking with successful physicians [and unsuccessful ones too …] addressing the challenges and importance of planning before you move into direct primary care or start a direct-pay membership program alongside your insured patient visits in a practice.
+In a new book, The Marketing MD, I’ve spent a lot of time talking with successful physicians [and unsuccessful ones too …] addressing the challenges and importance of planning before you move into direct primary care or start a direct-pay membership program alongside your insured patient visits in a practice.

 What most direct primary care physicians will tell you is … it’s likely that you’re final service or product offering won’t look anything like what you started with.
 Planning ahead, being flexible and your willingness to defy conventional wisdom will help you respond to changes in the economy, insurance and market forces that seem to dislike your current operation.
 You have to be able to pivot when necessary.